Homepage: Are the Periodical Cicadas coming to your town?

 Once cicadas nymphs have emerged from the ground, they will try to find a tree (or similar vertical surface), and then begin the process of exiting their old nymph skins (ecdysis), expanding their wings, and changing to their adult coloring.
 If you have the time, a flash light and a camera you can record this amazing transformation.

-How to tell the difference between the Magicicada species:
+How to tell the difference between the seven Magicicada species:

 - Magicicada neotredecim Marshall and Cooley, 2000.
 Virtually indistinguishable from the 17-year variety (M. septendecim).
 Broods: XIX, XXIII